Arab citizens of Israel: East Jerusalem and Golan Heights

+The Golan Heights was not part of Mandatory Palestine or the Ottoman political units which preceded it, but rather was part of Syria, and the UN still recognizes it as such, and calls it the Syrian Golan.
+The remaining Druze population of the Golan Heights, occupied and administered by Israel in 1967, are considered permanent residents under Israel's Golan Heights Law of 1981.
+As of mid-2022, 4,303 Druze citizens of Syria have been granted Israeli citizenship, or, 20% of the total Druze residents in the Golan Heights.
+In 2024, Rami Zeedan estimated that approximately 25% have Israeli citizenship.

 History

 1948 Arab–Israeli War

 Most Jewish Israelis refer to the 1948 Arab–Israeli War as the War of Independence, while most Arab citizens refer to it as al-Nakba (the catastrophe), a reflection of differences in perception of the purpose and outcomes of the war.

 In the aftermath of the 1947–49 war, the territory previously administered by the British Empire as Mandatory Palestine was de facto divided into three parts: the State of Israel, the Jordanian-held West Bank, and the Egyptian-held Gaza Strip.
 Of the estimated 950,000 Arabs that lived in the territory that became Israel before the war, over 80% fled or were expelled.
 The other 20%, some 156,000, remained.
+Some of them supported Israel from the beginning.
 Arab citizens of Israel today are largely composed of the people who remained and their descendants.
 Others include some from the Gaza Strip and the West Bank who procured Israeli citizenship under family-unification provisions made significantly more stringent in the aftermath of the Second Intifada.

 Arabs who left their homes during the period of armed conflict, but remained in what had become Israeli territory, were considered to be "present absentees".
 In some cases, they were refused permission to return to their homes, which were expropriated and turned over to state ownership, as was the property of other Palestinian refugees.
 Some 274,000, or 1 of every 4 Arab citizens of Israel are "present absentees" or internally displaced Palestinians.
 Notable cases of "present absentees" include the residents of Saffuriyya and the Galilee villages of Kafr Bir'im and Iqrit.